roaur/roaur/README.md

 - 👋 Hi, I’m @roaur
 - 👀 I’m interested in open source data technologies like Superset, Apache and Postgres!
-- 🌱 I’m currently learning computational data techniques!
+- 🌱 I’m currently learning computational data techniques and visualization with Superset!
 - 💞️ I’m looking to collaborate on data analytics, time-series analyses, other Python coolness!
 - 📫 Reach me at roman@somewhatspatial.com and @roaur:matrix.somewhatspatial.com on Matrix!